Providing Auto Accident Victims With A Voice

 - Full disability for 90 days or longer

 - Other serious injuries as determined by a medical professional

 It can be difficult to determine if your injuries qualify as significant or permanent when you don’t know how they will affect you in the future.
 In addition to receiving a comprehensive exam from a doctor, the accident attorneys at our law firm can help you determine if you should go beyond your own insurance company and file a personal injury lawsuit.

 Like every other state in the country, New York requires all drivers to purchase auto insurance and maintain the policy.
 Technically, a driver should not be on the road in New York if his or her policy has lapsed by even a day.
 While you like to think that everyone is a responsible driver, this is simply not the case.
 The Insurance Information Institute reports that one in eight drivers, or about 13 percent of the population of people with a driver’s license, drives without insurance.
 In New York, that number is one in five.

 Getting into a car accident due to someone else’s negligence is bad enough.
 It can get especially stressful when that person made the irresponsible choice to drive without even the minimum of auto insurance.
 According to the New York State Department of Financial Services, every company that offers auto insurance must include an uninsured motorist portion.
-This covers you as the driver, any family members that live with you, and any occupants in your vehicle who sustained injury due to the negligent actions of an uninsured motorist.
+This covers you as the driver, any family members that live with you, and any occupants in your vehicle who sustained an injury due to the negligent actions of an uninsured motorist.

 You would need to file a claim with your own insurance company if this situation happens to you.
 However, you may wish to retain our services to track down the assets of the other driver or when you feel that the settlement offered by your auto insurance company is inadequate to meet your needs.